UK-Export-Finance/dtfs2/gef-ui/README.md

 To run the GEF-UI locally, follow these steps:

-1. Execute `docker-compose up`.
+1. Execute `npm run start`.
 2. Visit http://localhost in your web browser.

 Note that no port number is specified in the URL due to the reverse proxy.

-Alternatively, you can start all services from the root directory using `docker-compose up`.
+Alternatively, you can start all services from the root directory using `npm run build` and `npm run start`.

 ## Login credentials 🔑